arkovia/website/readme.md

-# Future Australia Party Website Code
+# Government of Arkovia Website Code